-Tara Breslow has represented individuals charged with a variety of sex related offenses for nearly two decades.
+Tara Breslow has represented individuals charged with a variety of sex related offenses for more than two decades.
 These matters require careful and pragmatic review of all the statements and discovery provided.
 It is essential that an attorney takes the time to analyze all documents provided in order to properly fight the case.
 Megan’s Law holds tremendous consequences and Ms. Breslow is prepared to stand up to aggressive prosecutors and do all she can to keep your name off the Megan’s Law list.
 Often times there are weaknesses in the State’s case, which the State cannot overcome.

 If you have been charged with a sex related offense, you may be required to register under Megan’s Law upon conviction of said offense.